-It will be important to establish funding mechanisms for these improvements, which are expected to be a mixture of local, state, and federal funding as well as private-sector funding to offset impacts such as the proposed AMTRAK service to access the Peninsula.
-Specific recommendations for area roadways can be found in Chapter 9.
+It will be important to establish funding mechanisms for these improvements, which are expected to be a mixture of local, state, and federal funding as well as private-sector funding to offset impacts from future developments.
+In addition, the City may wish to develop and administer an impact fee system to defray traffic, transit, and parking improvement costs. (preliminary)